olahallvall/FlowDance/README.md

+# FlowDance
-**FlowDance** aims to address several critical aspects in the context of microservices architecture.
+FlowDance aims to address several critical aspects in the context of microservices architecture.
 Let's delve into each of these goals:

 **Support Interservice Communication Between Microservices (Database-per-Service Pattern)**:
     - In a microservices architecture, each service often manages its own database.
 The **Database-per-Service Pattern** encourages this separation.